-Madison is the Clinical Director at Hope House.
-Madison Bentley has a MS degree in psychology and counseling from Troy University.
-Mr. Bentley is a Licensed Professional Counselor and certified by the National Board of Certified Counselor’s.
-He is a member of LPCGA and has served on various community boards within the CSRA.
+Madison Bentley is the Clinical Director at Hope House, Inc. He has a Master’s in Psychology and Counseling from Troy Alabama University and is a National Board Certified Licensed Professional Counselor and Certified Professional Counselor Supervisor in the State of Georgia.
+He is a member of the Licensed Professional Counseling Georgia Association (LPCGA) and has served on various community boards within the CSRA.

-Over the past 15 years, he has provided individual, couples, group, and family counseling.
-Madison has extensive experience in emergency crisis response, in which he managed the mobile crisis team, along with providing treatment to patients in the emergency room setting.
-He also has experience working in quality management and training emergency response clinicians across the state.
+Madison has extensive experience in emergency crisis services in which he managed the mobile crisis team for Behavioral Health Link in Region 2 along with providing emergency MH/SA/DD services to patients in the emergency room and community settings.

-Sylvia Beam is currently the Grants and Giving Coordinator for Hope House and training to become the Development Director.
+Sylvia is the Development Director for Hope House.
 She currently serves on the Executive Board for the Augusta Richmond Continuum of Care and is also a member of the Augusta Coalition for Addiction Recovery Awareness.

-Sylvia is in the process of becoming a Certified Addiction Recovery Empowerment Specialist (CARES) through the Georgia Council on Substance Abuse.
+Sylvia is also a Certified Addiction Recovery Empowerment Specialist (CARES) through the Georgia Council on Substance Abuse.
 She believes that advocacy is an important part of creating positive change for those in the community who do not yet have a voice to advocate for themselves.

 A Special Thanks to Our Board of Directors